SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 The player supports AirPlay and can be integrated with the Control Center:

-- For AirPlay support please ensure that your application audio session and background modes are configured appropriately.
+- For AirPlay support please ensure that your application audio session and background capabilities are configured appropriately.
 - Call `becomeActive()` on a player instance to enable AirPlay and Control Center support for it.
 - Call `resignActive()` on a player to disable AirPlay and Control Center support for it (if currently active).